 The evidence is overwhelming.
 Record-breaking temperatures, humidity, and sea level rise, along with many other indicators, show that the Earth is warming fast, and that all the heat-trapping emissions we release into the atmosphere from burning fossil fuels is changing our climate.

 The time to act is now.
-But, many powerful industry interests have hindered action and have, largely through surrogates, spread dangerous myths about climate change.
+But action isn't easy: many powerful industry interests have hindered climate solutions and spread dangerous myths about climate change.

 One of the preferred tactics these groups use to sow confusion is to promote studies that either ignore or misrepresent the evidence of thousands of articles published in well-established and well-respected scientific journals, which show that global warming is happening and that it is caused by humans.

 No matter how much contrarians try to cloak reality, the evidence is not going away.

 Scientists worldwide agree that global warming is happening, and that human activity causes it.